This publication is available exclusively to Munich Re clients. Please contact your Client Manager.

 management and control geared to long-term creation of value.

 The German Corporate Governance Code contains the main legal rules to be observed by listed German companies.
 In addition, it includes recommendations and proposals based on nationally and internationally recognised standards of good and responsible management.
 We apply the highest standards to our operations and activities and therefore comply with all the recommendations and proposals of the German Corporate Governance Code.
-By adopting international guidelines such as the UN Global Compact, the Principles for Responsible Investment for the investments we make and the Principles for Sustainable Insurance for our core business, we further demonstrate our commitment to corporate responsibility.
+By adopting international guidelines such as the UN Global Compact, the Principles for Responsible Investment and the Principles for Sustainable Insurance, we further demonstrate our commitment to corporate responsibility.

-More information on corporate governance can be found on our website at www.munichre.com/cg-en.
-There, you can also find the combined Statement on Corporate Governance in accordance with Sections 289a and 315 (5) of the German Commercial Code (HGB), and the Declaration of Conformity by the Board of Management and Supervisory Board with the German Corporate Governance Code in accordance with Section 161 of the German Stock Corporation Act (AktG).
-The remuneration report can be found on page 29 ff. of the combined management report.
+More information on corporate governance can be found at www.munichre.com/cg-en.
+There, you can also find the Statement on Corporate Governance in accordance with Sections 289f and 315d of the German Commercial Code (HGB) and the Declaration of Conformity by the Board of Management and Supervisory Board with the German Corporate Governance Code in accordance with Section 161 of the German Stock Corporation Act (AktG).
+The remuneration report can be found on page 27 ff. of the combined management report.